thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

     or
     `{ <pattern-field>, $\cdots$, <pattern-field>, "..." }`, with the
-    `<pattern-field>` construct of the form `<ident>` or `<ident> ? <expr>` (which specifies a default value in case the field is absent).
+    `<pattern-field>` construct of the form `<ident>` or `<ident> ? <expr>` (the latter specifying a default value in case the field is absent).

     Contrary to most languages where the capture variable may be different from the name of the field (for example in OCaml, a pattern matching e